Air moisture is important for almost every houseplant, and clay pebbles can increase it for a very affordable price.

 - Air moisture will increase as the expanded clay releases water vapor.

 Remember to use distilled water or rainwater for this as much as you can.
-In fact, whatever technique you use to raise air humidity around plants, it’s best to avoid tap water if you can.
+In fact, whatever technique you use to raise air humidity around plants, try to avoid tap water.

 Cleaning and rinsing the pebbles